idkfelix/year12/English/Oedipus Practice Plans.md

 - Jocasta protects her pride through ignorance
 - Original defiance of the gods in attempting to kill Oedipus to break the prophecy
 # Messaging from Sophocles
+- Presents the popular fable as a cautionary tale for the original ancient Greek audiences who watched to learn moral values